marklogic/marklogic-docker/test/README.md

 For additional installation instruction see https://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html#installation-instructions

+In order to run Docker tests, you need to have MarkLogic Docker image available in your environment.
+The image can be passed as a parameter or set with DOCKER_TEST_IMAGE environment variable.

+In order to execute a single test case with a published Docker image, use `robot --variable TEST_IMAGE:marklogicdb/marklogic-db --test "Initialized MarkLogic container" ./docker-tests.robot`

-In order to run all tests you can use make with
+In order to run all tests you can use make from root folder with `make docker-tests test_image=marklogicdb/marklogic-db`

-`make docker-tests test_image={docker image label}` or by running Robot directly with
+or by running Robot in test directly with
-`cd test; robot ./docker-tests.robot`
+`robot ./docker-tests.robot`
-Docker image can be specified with variable override (--variable TEST_IMAGE:{docker image label}) or DOCKER_TEST_IMAGE environment variable.

 QA_LICENSE_KEY environment variable needs to be set to a valid license key for license test to pass.